gocept/gocept.country/src/gocept/country/README.txt

   u'Islamic Republic of Afghanistan'

-To smaller the amount of results you can provide a list or tuple of countries you like to have in your source:
+To reduce the amount of results you can provide a list or tuple of countries you like to have in your source:

   >>> countries = gocept.country.CountrySource(alpha_2=['DE', 'US'])